School Partnerships

 Indigenous Education: Elder & Artist in Residency

-The Elder and Artist in Residency Program is an arts education program that pairs an Indigenous Elder with a MASC artist and offers students an in-depth and enriched artistic experience, providing an alternative lens to understand Indigenous ways of Knowing, Thinking, Feeling, and Being.
+The Elder and Artist in Residency Program is an arts education program that pairs an Indigenous Elder with an Indigenous artist and offers students an in-depth and enriched artistic experience, providing an alternative lens to understand Indigenous ways of Knowing, Thinking, Feeling, and Being.
 The project introduces students to Indigenous culture through the arts.
-The Elder introduces students to Indigenous teachings through storytelling and songs, exploring concepts like the knowledge of the land, the sacredness of water, holism, interrelatedness, reciprocity, Turtle Island, among other teachings.
+The Elder introduces students to Indigenous teachings through storytelling and songs, exploring concepts like land-based knowledge, the sacredness of water, holism, interrelatedness, reciprocity, Turtle Island, and the Medicine Wheel, among other teachings.
 Each project results in a mural installed permanently in the school.

 "The Grade 4 students at Guardian Angels were honoured to be given the opportunity to participate in the Elder and Artist in Residency Program.
 Students were fully engaged and enthusiastic as they explored aspects of the Indigenous culture through the storytelling and songs of Elder Irene Compton.
 Through her teachings and references from the past and present, all learners had a better understanding of the land; the gifts of water, air, fire; how to care for Mother Earth; the Grandfather Teachings; the significance of the Land Acknowledgement; and so much more.
 Artist Kseniya Tsoy provided an enriched artistic experience by having the students transfer their knowledge using paper cut-outs to explore and express themselves creatively by collaborating with one another on the mural.
 Stopping to celebrate each child’s contributions was an important, exciting part of the process.
 The final piece is evidence of how each child translated their newfound passion they have for Indigenous art and culture.
 This special partnership and project has far exceeded what we could have ever imagined and the memories made will live forever in the minds of those fortunate to have been part of the journey." - Karen Wilson, Principal, Ottawa Catholic School Board